baseballhackday/baseballhackday.github.io/README.md

 - You would want to copy `/new-city-template` into `/tokyo` folder.
 This will become the url of the page (i.e. baseballhackday.com/tokyo).
 You want to edit the index.html.
 Use boston and philly as examples.
 - header styles are managed in `/scss/_city-show.scss`
 - Once the page is built, you want to link it up in `_includes/pick-your-city.html`.
 Links will appear on every page.
 - Now create a pull request against master.
-Then merge it.
-I like doing it though pyull request since changes are documented and easier to revert if needed.
+Then please ask to merge it.
+I like doing it though pull request since changes are documented and easier to revert if needed.

 Credits